PapaZulu-2701/HL2_Combine_Kick_ThrowBack_Grenades/README.md

 [ Techinical Differences Between The TrowBack and Kick]
 - ThowBack:

-I wanted to make this a tactial though out decision, so what happen is:
+I wanted this to feel like a tactical, well-thought-out decision, so here’s what happens:
 - The Soldier will look at the grenade
 - Crouch (Default animation)
 - "Pick" the Grenade (Actually he's using the Gravity Gun Pull Code/Mechanic of the game)